 Aside from the elliptical, these physical activities can level up your daily fitness routine:

 - Walking your dog.

-- Performing light exercises while enjoying your favorite TV show.
+- You are performing light exercises while enjoying your favorite TV show.

-- Parking your car farther from your destination so that you can walk to your desired location.
+- You are parking your car farther from your destination so that you can walk to your desired location.

-- Trimming your plants and working on the overall beauty of your yard.
+- You are trimming your plants and working on the overall beauty of your yard.

 - Biking or walking toward places instead of using your car to drive.

-- Using the stairs instead of taking the elevator.
+- I am using the stairs instead of taking the elevator.

 If you have the following health conditions, ask your doctor first before working out: